The constraints of post-quantum classical gravity: Abstract

 \section{Abstract}

-We study a class of theories in which space-time is treated classically, while interacting with quantum fields.
-These circumvent various no-go theorems and the pathologies of semi-classical gravity, by being linear in the density matrix and stochastic on the classical phase-space.
-The theory can either be considered fundamental or an effective theory where the classical limit is taken of space-time.
+{ We study a class of theories in which space-time is treated classically, while interacting with quantum fields.
+These circumvent various no-go theorems and the pathologies of semi-classical gravity, by being linear in the density matrix and phase-space density.
+The theory can either be considered fundamental or as an effective theory where the classical limit is taken of space-time.
 The theories have the dynamics of general relativity as their classical limit and provide a way to study the back-action of quantum fields on the space-time metric.
-Here, we provide a methadology to derive the constraint equations of such a theory by imposing invariance of the dynamics under time-reparametrization invariance.
-This leads to generalisations of the Hamiltonian and momentum constraints, and we compute their algebra for the case of a quantum scalar field interacting with gravity.
+The theory is invariant under spatial diffeomorphisms, and here, we provide a methodology to derive the constraint equations of such a theory by imposing invariance of the dynamics under time-reparametrization invariance.
+This leads to generalisations of the Hamiltonian and momentum constraints.
+We compute the constraint algebra for a wide class of realisations of the theory (the ``discrete class'') in the case of a quantum scalar field interacting with gravity.
+We find that the algebra doesn't close without additional constraints, although these do not necessarily reduce the number of local degrees of freedom. }